DreasL02/NeuralNetworkAccelerator/README.md

 ### Layer function

-With all of the above components, we can now document the layer function, which is the core of the accelerator.
+With all of the above components, we can now assemble the layer function, which is the core of the accelerator.

 <figure>
     <p align = "center">